 Mr. Horne has served as director for Alzamend Neuro since June 1, 2016.
 Mr. Horne served as the Chief Financial Officer from June 2016 through December 2018.
 Mr. Horne has been a member of the board of directors of DPW since October 2016.
-On January 25, 2018, Mr. Horne was appointed as DPW's Chief Financial Officer.
+On January 25, 2018, Mr. Horne was appointed as DPW's Chief Financial Officer until August 19, 2020 when he resigned as its Chief Financial Officer and was appointed as its President.
 Mr. Horne is a director and Chief Financial Officer of Avalanche, a publicly traded company.
 Mr. Horne previously held the position of Chief Financial Officer in various companies in the healthcare and high-tech field, including OptimisCorp, from January 2008 to May 2013, a privately held, diversified healthcare technology company located in Los Angeles, California.
 Mr. Horne served as the Chief Financial Officer of Patient Safety Technologies, Inc. (OTCBB: PSTX), a medical device company located in Irvine, California, from June 2005 to October 2008 and as the interim Chief Executive Officer from January 2007 to April 2008.
 In his dual role at Patient Safety Technologies, Mr. Horne was directly responsible for structuring the divestiture of non-core assets, capital financings and debt restructuring.
 Mr. Horne has also held supervisory positions at Price Waterhouse, LLP and has a Bachelor of Arts Magna Cum Laude in Accounting from Seattle University.
 We believe that Mr. Horne's extensive financial and accounting experience in diversified industries and with companies involving complex transactions gives him the qualifications and skills to serve as one of our directors.